-Washington Central Church is a vibrant United Methodist community of God in Maysville, kY that seeks to welcome all people to Worship, Grow, Serve, and Transform our world through the love of Christ.
+Washington Central Church is a vibrant Global Methodist Church community of God in Maysville, kY that seeks to welcome all people to Worship, Grow, Serve, and Transform our world through the love of Christ.
 Washington Central Church is a merger of 2 historic Mason County (KY) United Methodist Churches: Central UMC and Washington UMC.
 Central UMC was founded in 1886 and Washington was founded in 1786.
 Both churches have been active in ministry throughout their history.
 The community of Washington Central Church exists to connect people to the love of Christ.

 Rev. Michael Sweeney Senior Pastor

 The Rev. Michael Sweeney has served Washington Central Church since June of 2019.
 He grew up in south Alabama,and received his bachelor’s degree in Finance at the University of Kentucky before going on to earn his Master of Divinity degree at Asbury Theological Seminary in Wilmore, KY.
 He is an ordained Elder in the United Methodist Church, and served in the Kentucky Conference since 2007.
 He has served Augusta Trinity UMC, Taylor Mill UMC, Webb Memorial UMC, and Cairo UMC.
 Michael and his wife, Brittany, have twin boys, William and Wesley.
 Michael is a big sports fan.
 He loves the Kentucky Wildcats, the Alabama Crimson Tide (football), Cincinnati Reds, and Manchester United.